j19sch/context-of-agile/content/docs/200-timeline.md

 ### 2020
 - Nov: The Scrum Guide, v7
 *seventh version of the Scrum Guide, which contains the definition of Scrum*

+### 2021
+- Oct: The Art of Agile Development, 2nd Edition by James Shore